 During the holiday season, planetariums typically present their “Star of Wonder” show, which offers astronomical explanations for one of the most famous stars of all—the Star of Bethlehem, or “Christmas Star.”
 This is the star that the wise men from the East followed to Jerusalem in the nativity story of the Gospel of Matthew.

 The shows typically suggest that the Christmas Star was either a comet, a conjunction of bright planets, or maybe even a supernova.
 Or, perhaps it was Jupiter alone in the constellation Aries, according to a newer thesis that got New York Times headlines a few years ago.

 Whether planet, star, or supernova, everything arcs rightward during the night.
 The Magi would have traveled in a giant semicircle if they had followed any kind of celestial object.
 What’s more, no astronomical body can come to a screeching halt and hover over Bethlehem or anywhere else.

 The only celestial objects that don’t move much are located in the north—like Polaris, the North Star, which appears glued in place.
 But that eliminates planets, which are never in the north.
 Plus, the Magi weren’t going north to get to Bethlehem, but southwest.

-Many scholars believe that when the account was first written a century after Christ’s death, the Star was intended to be an ASTROLOGICAL omen.
+Many scholars believe that when the account was first written a century after Christ’s death, the Star was intended to be an ASTROLOGICAL omen (rather than astronomical).
 By this reasoning, it was never an actual object in the real sky.
 This idea is supported by the fact that the Star appears in Matthew, but not at all in Luke.